 Breach of duty: they acted negligently or harmfully.

-Causation: their actions caused the death.
+Causation: death occurred when their actions caused the fatal accident.

 Damages: the death led to losses like medical bills or emotional pain.